seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

 hardened for exactly that reason. §8 now names the two TZ classes once, §10's sections read off the class instead of being reasoned about, and a hash rule separates a commit already pushed from the report's own.
+**v16 adds the Boss's production trigger to §4 and binds §4b to the methodology's stage order.** The trigger table is the only place a role is selected, so a trigger string absent from it is unrecognised and stops the run under §4 — a methodology that names a third spelling while this table carries two would refuse the Boss's own command.
+The stage order is the second half of the same repair: `ANALYST-INSTRUCTIONS.md` §5 now computes levels before the catalyst search rather than after it, and §4b step 6 said «perform the analysis» in one clause that permitted either order.
 Every clause below that did not name a role in v8 governs the implementation role and continues to do so unchanged; the analyst role is granted only where this file says so explicitly, and is otherwise bound by the same hard